papandreou/node-cldr/README.md

 * Date, time, and date-time formats
 * Date interval formats
 * Number formats, symbols, and digits for all number systems
-* Exemplar and elipisis characters
+* Exemplar and ellipsis characters
 * Day names, month names, quarter names, era names, and cyclic names
 * Patterns for rendering lists of items
 * Display names for languages, time zones, territories, scripts and currencies